 What is the advantage of the M.BEMA program over other Master's program?

-If you are a recent B.Sc graduate, or an early career professional, the M.BEMA degree can allow you to get a Master's degree in just one year (2 years if part-time) that can help you gain more senior positions in government and other organizations.
+If you are a recent BSc graduate, or an early career professional, the M.BEMA degree can allow you to get a Master's degree in just one year that can help you help jumpstart your environmental career and increase your earning potential faster.
 The practical skills and knowledge gained through coursework for the environmental monitoring and assessment field are valuable for many environmental sector employers, while the professional placement allows you to get valuable experience and your foot in the door.
-Most of our M.BEMA graduates continue working for their employers after their placements, whether through short-term contract extensions or longer term employment offers.
+Many M.BEMA graduates continue to work for their employers after their placements, whether through short-term contract extensions or longer term employment offers.
+Early and mid-career environmental professionals can complete the M.BEMA in 2 years, with the part-time option, while continuing to work.

 Are placements paid or unpaid?